icinganalysis/icinganalysis.github.io/content/abstracts.md

 19
 NACA RM E51L17
-A PHOTOGRAPHIC STUDY OF FREEZING OF WATER DROPLETS FALLING FREELY IN AIR Robart G. Dorech and Joseph Levine.
+A PHOTOGRAPHIC STUDY OF FREEZING OF WATER DROPLETS FALLING FREELY IN AIR Robart G. Dorsch and Joseph Levine.
 February 1952, 25 p., diagrs., photos, tabs.
 (NACA RM E51L17) The freezing of fee-falling water droplets in air was investigated by a photographic technique.
 Information on the following was obtained:
 (1) droplet shape after freezing, (2) the occurrence of collisions of